4 Ps of Marketing

 o Below is a list of top companies who have a variety of brands making up their business.

-o On a separate sheet of paper, choose three products and services (ensuring that at least two of your choices are services) and identify the relevance of the 4 Ps to the product/service of your choice.
+o In a Word Document, choose three products and/or services and identify the relevance of the 4 Ps to the product/service of your choice (here are some examples).

 Unilever - range of brands covering foods, perfumes, household cleaners, ice creams, etc.